 Hemlock Hill: An Evolving Ecosystem

 This two hour program complements the Boston Public School fifth grade life science study of Ecosystems by transporting students to a local forest within the urban environment.
 Here students can explore the organisms that populate this forest, including diverse plants, animals, and fungi.
-They learn the roles that organisms play in energy transfer, and how changes in an ecosystem affect organisms.
+They learn the roles that organisms play in energy transfer and the cycling of matter, understand how abiotic components support life in the forest, and how changes in an ecosystem can affect individual organisms.

 An Arboretum educator visits the classroom prior to the field study to review the components of an ecosystem, how organisms are classified, what organisms students might expect to find in a local forest, and introduces the students to two trees that dominate the forest they will study.